asuengineering/pitchfork/README.md

 - FIX: Corrected markup for the global header.
   - Mobile menu now expands to the height of the device in all circumstances.
   - Mobile menu scrolls normally when the navigation links exceed the height of the dropdown window.
-- ADD: Introduced a new theme options menu specifically for multsite installations.
+- ADD: Introduced a new theme options menu specifically for multisite installations.
   - Relocated controls for inheriting root site main navigation and other properties to new theme options panel.
-  - Multisite enhancemend controls (above) are now only visible for users with `super-admin` privileges.
+  - Multisite enhancement controls (above) are now only visible for users with `super-admin` privileges.
   - Relocated controls for adding additional tracking codes to theme options panel instead of customizer.
   - New URL is within the settings menu at  `/wp-admin/options-general.php?page=pitchfork-settings`
 - ADD: Global header now includes ASU GA data-layer attributes.

 ### Version 1.4